aswinajith/dotfiles/README.md

 ### Dot Files
-These are the dotfiles that are used by me.
+These are the dotfiles used by me.